How to Start your Freelancing Business and Make money online

 Now, considering you already have the data on your target audience based on your research in step four above, you want to use this data to create a solution that will be custom fit for this audience.

-Considering their geographic location and other factors, set up your solution and come up with a pricing that will work for them.
+Considering their geographic location and other factors, set up your solution and come up with a pricing that will work for your target audience.

-As a you get set to start a freelance business, it doesn’t matter whether you’re running your business as a solopreneur or not, you need to create a brand for your business.
+As a you get all set to start a freelance business, it doesn’t really matter whether you’re going to be running your business as a solopreneur or not, you need to create a brand for your business.

-This is very important because a lot of potential clients will want to understand your brand before getting to do business with you.
+This is very crucial because a lot of potential clients will want to understand your brand before getting to do business with you.

 So, this step is where you go about creating your freelancing business brand.

-Starting from your social media, choose your brand colors, select a professional picture to represent your brand, set up your bio and put together a list of your existing portfolio.
+Starting from your social media handles be sure that your entire online platform is on brand.
+Choose your brand colors, select a professional picture to represent your brand, set up your bio and put together a list of your existing portfolio.

 Also, ensure you get a website for your freelancing business.
-This is very important in terms of branding.
-And we can get you a website to start your freelance business if you reach out to us.
+This is very important when it comes to branding.
+And we can get you a website to start your freelance business if you reach out to us here.

 Here’s a complete guide on how to set up your brand as a freelancer.

-Yes, you need a business plan to start a freelance business.
+Yes, you need a business plan to start a freelance business if you plan to build a thriving business in the long run.

 So, to get on with this, you want to map out your strategy.
 Are you launching on your social media or your website?
-How do you want to promote the business?
+How do you want to promote the business after the initial launch?

 How do you get your first few clients and how do you intend to make them come back to do business with you?